 Items included in the financial statements of each of the subsidiaries of the Company are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 These consolidated financial statements are presented in United States dollars.
 The functional currency of the parent company is the Canadian dollar.
-The Company's mining operations operate primarily within an economic environment where the functional currency is the United States dollar.
+The functional currency of all of the Company's mining operations is the United States dollar.